Abdominal Wall Hernias

 A hernia can develop in any part of the body.
 However, the muscles of the abdominal wall are most commonly affected.

-The lump is not felt when the person is lying down; it becomes prominent on standing and particularly on straining.
-Some hernias can get strangulated, interrupting blood supply to the herniated tissue.
+The main abnormality patients notice is the appearance of a lump (a swollen area) in the region involved.
+It is seen as a bulge over the skin.
+Often the lump is not felt when the person is lying down; it becomes prominent on standing and particularly on straining.

 Hernias are more common in certain parts of the body.
 Hernias occur most commonly between the area of your rib cage and groin, such as the